Nate Lowe Player Props: Rangers vs. Tigers

-The Texas Rangers, including Nate Lowe (.457 on-base percentage in past 10 games, 89 points above season-long percentage), take on starter Matt Manning and the Detroit Tigers at Globe Life Field, Tuesday at 8:05 PM ET.
+Nate Lowe and his .468 on-base percentage over his past 10 games (94 points higher than his season-long percentage), will be in action for the Texas Rangers versus the Detroit Tigers and Joey Wentz on June 28 at 8:05 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his last game against the Tigers.
+He strung together two hits (going 2-for-3 with an RBI) in his last appearance against the Tigers.

 Nate Lowe Game Info & Props vs. the Tigers